 Sometimes you need to ‘Ready, fire, aim’.
 If you think and dither around for too long it becomes ‘Ready, ready, ready.’

-I was listening this morning to Michael Ondaatje, unnamedauthor of ‘The English Patient’, talking about his writing approach which involves twenty edits before he commits to print.
+I was listening this morning to Michael Ondaatje, author of ‘The English Patient’, talking about his writing approach which involves twenty edits before he commits to print.
 The first draft is just a sketch, and it goes from there.
 What patience, I thought to myself.
 How does he slow down enough to let such snail’s pace iteration happen?
 Could I ever work like that?

 Probably not!
 I’m 70 now, and enjoying every aspect of my life.
 I have many things to do and to learn, not just my writing.
 Worse, as soon as I start thinking about writing another book I start planning deadlines and put time pressure on myself.
 The urge to write too quickly is so strong that my first response now is to avoid that pressure altogether by not writing at all.
 There must be another way, surely, somewhere between Ondatjee’s caution and my usual recklessness.